fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

 Charts and graphs are an excellent way to convey data in a meaningful way.
 However, charts and graphs typically favour a student who is capable of perceiving the content and can cognitively process the information.

-Some methods in providing a more inclusive experience of charts and graphs:
+Some methods for providing more inclusive experience of charts and graphs:

 * Provide alternatives to charts.
 Give text descriptions and interpretations of the data, give a table of data.
 * A good description identifies: